vektra/mockery/docs/template/index.md

     3. Patch: `v3.1.2`

     This will give consumers of your template the ability to specify which level of granularity they want to track versions.

+The non-TLS variant is also supported: `#!yaml template: "http://"`, but not recommended for obvious reasons.

 ## Schemas